phongduong/my-portfolio/data/posts/set-up-gulpjs-for-your-project.md

 ## Summary

-You have just installed Gulpjs and set up a task for your workflow.
+You have just installed Gulpjs and set up a workflow for your project.
 You can do many things with Gulpjs.
 I will introduce them later.